Customer-First Marketing: the new brand playbook for the privacy-first era

 This is a prime chance to give your audience what they’re looking for, when they’re looking for it.

-You can add a trigger split to your abandoned cart flow to send people with higher-value items in their carts more enticing copy—like free shipping, or a discount off their order.
+You can add a trigger split to your abandoned cart flow to send people with higher-value items in their carts more enticing copy—like free shipping, or a discount on their order.

 Or you could add a conditional split based on how many items someone left in their shopping cart.
 If it’s more than say, one or two, tease a tempting discount and include a link that brings shoppers directly back to their cart.